bradflaugher/AI-101/README.md

 ## Lesson 3: ETL, Loading Data Types, "It's all numbers, man"

 ### Topics
-* ETL: What is it and why do we need it?
+* ETL: aka Download, change, upload... give command line example with wget csv, python change units, s3 upload.
+* Why is it hard to learn ETL? is ETL a legacy problem?
+How many data sources can there possibly be?
 * Demonstration: Numbers are Data
 * Demonstration: Text is Data
 * Demonstration: Images are Data